Skip to content

 We use collision data provided by the police to help us identify road safety issues and possible locations for new safety measures.

-To make sure we spend public money most cost-effectively, we focus spending on locations with a history of injury collisions.
+To make sure we spend public money most cost-effectively, we focus spending on locations with a history of injury collisions reported to the police.
 We can't prioritise locations where the records show damage only or near misses.

 What collision data shows

-The collision data tells us about the causes of each accident as well as the number of accidents.
+The injury collision data tells us about the causes of each collision as well as the number of collisions.
 Both pieces of information are important.

 How to get Cheshire East collision data

-Our own database holds the most detailed and up-to-date information, as provided by the police.
-It includes the number of accidents, levels of severity, and causes.
+Our own injury collisions database holds the most detailed and up-to-date information, as provided by the police.
+It includes the number of collisions, levels of severity, and causes.

-To ask for a report on a particular location, complete our personal injury collision search form (MS Word, 121KB) and send it back to the address on the form with a cheque for payment.
+To ask for a report on a particular location, complete our personal injury collision search form (MS Word, 59KB) and send it back to the address on the form with a cheque for payment, or pay electronically (and email us when this is completed) online using our digital form.
+The form takes 5 minutes to complete.

 We normally send the information within 10 days of payment.